 The NowMi treatment for facial skin lightening

 The NowMi treatment is an effective solution that quickly and safely lightens the skin.
-Firstly, during treatment the skin is exfoliated.
+Firstly, during treatment the facial skin is exfoliated.
 The exfoliation gets rid of dead skin cells but also removes darkened skin cells in the outermost layer of the skin.
 As a result, it lightens hyperpigmentation.
-Secondly, during the NowMi treatment, the skin is infused with virtually pure vitamin C. As mentioned above, vitamin C curbs the production of melanin and thus the creation of pigmentation and also evens out and lightens the existing skin tone.
+Secondly, during the NowMi vitamin C oxygen facial treatment, the skin is infused with 50% concentration of pure vitamin C. As mentioned above, vitamin C curbs the production of melanin and thus the creation of pigmentation and also evens out and lightens the existing skin tone.
 Vitamin C is also a potent anti-oxidant which helps the skin protect itself from UV rays and thus slows down the appearance of pigmentation.

-The NowMi Pro treatment also includes a daily cleansing routine that includes vitamin B3.
+The NowMi Pro oxygen facial treatment also includes a daily cleansing routine that includes vitamin B3.
 This vitamin has been showed to prevent the melanin from migrating to the upper layer of the skin.

 Facial skin lightening is a sought-after treatment for individuals with hyperpigmentation.
 Fortunately, there are many natural treatments that reduce unwanted pigmentation and help individuals gain a clearer and lighter complexion.
-The NowMi treatment is one such alternative.
+The NowMi vitamin C oxygen facial treatment is one such alternative.
 It infuses the skin with highly concentrated vitamin C that curbs the production of pigmentation and clears away unwanted blemishes.